 The fast and easy way to make a magnetic pickup is as follows:

-1. Transformer: take it but not break it.
+1. Transformer: take it but do not break it.

-According to many other reports the best choice is 110/12 VAC transformer.
+According to many other reports, the best choice is a 110/12 VAC transformer.

 2. Neodymium magnetic element.

-But to my experience the neodymium is the most effective and cheap magnet you can find.
+But in my experience, the neodymium is the most effective and cheap magnet you can find.

-More magnets you can set up more strong signal from your magnetic pickup will you get.
+With more magnets you can set up a stronger signal from your magnetic pickup will you get.

 Q.: Where can I get the neodymium magnet?